 There’s nothing worse than an overcooked omelette.
 It should be cooked until it’s just set and not browned.
 Once it’s browned, the egg deteriorates in flavor and texture.
 Follow these steps for moist and fluffy omelettes every time.

-1. Beat eggs – in a small bowl, combine 2 eggs and a pinch of salt then beat with a fork until frothy.
+• Beat eggs – in a small bowl, combine 2 eggs and a pinch of salt, then beat with a fork or whisk until frothy.

-2. Heat skillet – place a small non-stick pan over medium heat and melt in 1/2 Tbsp of butter.
-Once butter is melted and bubbly, add beaten eggs and reduce heat to low.
+• Heat skillet – place a small non-stick pan over medium heat and melt in 1/2 Tbsp of butter.
+Once butter is melted and bubbly, pour in the egg mixture and reduce heat to low.

-5. Fold – add cheese and your favorite toppings, fold the omlette and slide it onto a plate to serve.
+• Fold – add cheese and your favorite toppings, fold the omelet, and slide it onto a plate to serve.

 Cooked cheese omelette

-There’s a reason why these are the most requested breakfast in our home.
-Omelets are delicious and so satisfying, especially when made properly.
+There’s a reason why this is the most requested breakfast in our home.
+It feels elegant, but literally takes 2-3 minutes to make!
+Omelettes are delicious and so satisfying, especially when made properly, and they’re best enjoyed fresh, so have a warm plate ready to enjoy the best omelette you’ve tried!

 Learn how to make the perfect, tender and fluffy Omelette.
 The key to the perfect omelette is making sure you don’t overcook it.
 It should remain light yellow in color and never brown.
 You can customize a basic recipe in so many ways.